 3. Routine Eye Exams Are Typically Covered By Insurance

-If you have vision insurance, it's very likely that routine eye exams are covered under your plan.
+If you have vision insurance, routine eye exams are likely covered under your plan.
 Plus, many vision plans also offer discounted rates on contact lenses and eyeglasses.
 So if you're already paying for insurance coverage, why not take advantage of the savings?
 Not only will you save money in the short term, but it can help you save money in the long term, as well.
 Speaking of…

 4. An Eye Exam Can Detect Potential Trouble